Emo, Ontario: Amenities

 The spring brings the opening of the walleye fishing season, and the annual Emo Walleye Classic.

 The Emo Speedway draws race participants and fans from the central United States, Northwestern Ontario and Manitoba.
 The track is a 600-metre, high-banked dirt oval track which operates every Saturday from May through Mid-September.

-Emo is also home to four different religious denominations, including Knox United Church of Canada, as well as Baptist, Catholic, and Christian Reformed churches.
+Emo is also home to churches of four different Christian denominations, including Knox United Church of Canada, as well as Baptist, Catholic, and Christian Reformed churches.

 The Emo Food Bank and Thrift Shop, located in what was formerly the Anglican Church, helps hundreds of area residents in need every year.

 Initially located in private homes of local women, the town library was moved to the schoolhouse in 1940 and to its own building in the 50s.